alexkinsella/academic-kickstart/content/post/2023-05-03-A-Long-Cloud.md

 **Timelapse of the Prelude Cloud**

-{{< video src="/media/TL3_small.mp4" controls="yes" caption="Timelapse imagery of the initial cumulus cloud over Cape Cod Bay.
-The timelapse is about 30 minutes in real time, from approximately 5:00 to 5:30 pm." >}}
+{{< video src="/media/TL3_small.mp4" controls="yes" >}}
+This video shows timelapse imagery of the initial cumulus cloud over Cape Cod Bay.
+The timelapse is about 30 minutes in real time, from approximately 5:00 to 5:30 pm.

 I love cloud timelapses because they let you see all the motion that’s just barely too slow for our eyes to register.
 A cumulus cloud that’s vigorously growing (let’s say at a rate that would let it reach from the ground to the cruising altitude of a typical passenger plane in about 20 minutes) will change in a way that’s just barely perceptible if one stares at the cloud by eye.
 But a timelapse brings all of the action to life, augmenting our eyes with “slow vision” that lets us watch clouds in their native timescales.
 Here are a few of the features that I was looking at as the prelude cloud (the one that foreshadowed the Long Cloud) developed before me: